22 March 2020

-Also known as a Sales Funnel, Marketing Funnel, Opportunity Pipeline - call it what you like but a sales pipeline is a means of tracking multiple potential buyers as they progress through different stages in the pre-sales process.
+Sales Funnel, Marketing Funnel, Opportunity Pipeline - call it what you like but a sales pipeline tracks multiple potential buyers as they progress through different stages in the pre-sales process.

 Sales pipelines are now being applied to a number of marketing disciplines and heavily to online lead generation, however they originated in the world of solution selling where after initially identifying a sales opportunity a number of processes and steps were required to progress them to a sales order.
 The steps could stretch over many weeks, months or years.

 Sales Pipelines are used to track the results of new business acquisition activity (sales work) for a variety of reasons...